sayolove/ngu-guide/src/content/docs/en/chapters/chapter-3.md

 ### Mini-CBlock
 After T4 AK, push PAWGs to 500 each, then jump into some challenges:
-- If you haven’t done Micro-CBlock in Chat 2, complete your 5 basic challenges
+- If you haven’t done Micro-CBlock in Chapter 2, complete your 5 basic challenges
 - Complete the following challenges for their First Completion Reward:
     - No Rebirth 1, Blind 1, No Time Machine 1
     - Expect the NoRB to take a while, potentially 12+ hours.
 Can run overnight